-One of the best ways to generate leads in the experience economy is to allow website visitors to become active participants in their customer journey.
+One of the best ways to generate leads in the experience economy is to allow landing page and website visitors to become active participants in their customer journey.

 The reasons for that are several.
 Interactive experiences:

 - help you “attack” two fronts at once.
-You are able to provide appealing experience while gathering important analytics that can serve to qualify your leads as well as improve your sales funnel.
+You are able to provide an appealing experience while gathering important analytics that can serve to qualify potential leads as well as improve your sales funnel.

 - enable 2-way communication and voluntary action giving your leads the opportunity to engage voluntarily – not by force (e.g. instead of forcing people to give you an email with a wall-block form)